boydx/geosalad/PITCHME.md

 ---?image=https://live.staticflickr.com/930/42790171395_39f8afe83e_o.jpg&opacity=30
 ## How about you?
+Quickly go around the room and tell us your
 @ul[squares]
-* Name
-* Major
+* Name?
-* What cartography/GIS courses have you taken
+* What cartography/GIS courses have you taken?
 @ulend[squares]

 ---?image=images/01/ky.svg&opacity=25